Autonomous regions of the Philippines

 An autonomous region of the Philippines (rehiyong awtonomo ng Pilipinas) is a first-level administrative division that has the authority to control a region's culture and economy.
 The Constitution of the Philippines allows for two autonomous regions: in the Cordilleras and in Muslim Mindanao.
 Currently, Bangsamoro, which largely consists of the Muslim-majority areas of Mindanao, is the only autonomous region in the country.

 Current autonomous region

 Bangsamoro

 On October 15, 2012, a preliminary agreement was signed by the Government of the Philippines' chief negotiator Marvic Leonen, MILF Peace Panel Chair Mohagher Iqbal and Malaysian facilitator Tengku Dato' Ab Ghafar Tengku Mohamed along with President Aquino, Prime Minister Najib Razak of Malaysia, MILF chairman Al-Hajj Murad Ebrahim and Secretary-General Ekmeleddin İhsanoğlu of the Organisation of Islamic Cooperation at Malacañang Palace in Manila.

 It replaced the Autonomous Region in Muslim Mindanao (ARMM) and was formed after voters decided to ratify the Republic Act no. 11054 or the Bangsamoro Organic Law in a January 21 plebiscite.
 The ratification was announced on January 25, 2019, by the Commission on Elections.
 This marked the beginning of the transition of the ARMM to the BARMM.

+On September 9, 2024, the Supreme Court of the Philippines upheld the validity of the Bangsamoro Organic Law, but declared unconstitutional the provision that considered the provinces of the former Autonomous Region in Muslim Mindanao to be one unit for purposes of determining ratification.
+Because majority of the voters of the province of Sulu rejected the ratification of the law in the 2019 Bangsamoro autonomy plebiscite, it was declared to be not part of the BARMM.